MarcusWolschon/osmeditor4android/markdown/en/New.md

 * **touch some other place on the screen** - this will create a way from the initial location to this location, the way acan be further extended by adding further node.
 Touching the last location completes the way and starts the tag editor.
 * **select a menu item** see below

+Both the last node and the complete way can be moved without leaving "New" mode.

 ## Further actions

 ### ![](../images/address.png) Add address tags